-College Progress Towards its Goals in 2023
+College Progress Towards its Goals in 2024

-Over the past four years, we have seen number of positive changes and initiatives being successfully implemented at PBC, notably the: Peregian Pedagogical Framework, Enhanced Learning Opportunities program, Teacher Leadership Team, the various teaching team committees (Inclusive Education, Report/Curriculum, Sustainability, and Communication), ISQ Self Improving Schools Committee, Student Leadership Team and the numerous environmental friendly undertakings of the Peregian Beach College Parent Information & Project Support Fundraising Committee.
-Each of these programs were developed through collaborative professionalism that focus on individual skills sets and the synergy of the teaching team working in partnership with peers, administration, teacher aides, students, Inclusive Education Coordinator - Alita Carpenter and Guidance Officers - Hayley Clifton and Jacqueline Vos, and a dedicated team of parents and other stakeholders to optimise student learning outcomes.
+Over the past five years, we have seen number of positive changes and initiatives being successfully implemented at PBC, notably the: Peregian Pedagogical Framework, Mind and Movement programs, Teacher Leadership Team, the various teaching team committees (Inclusive Education, Report/Curriculum, Sustainability, and Communication), ISQ Self Improving Schools Committee, Student Leadership Team and the numerous environmental friendly undertakings of the Peregian Beach College Parent Information & Project Support Fundraising Committee.
+Each of these programs were developed through collaborative professionalism that focus on individual skills sets and the synergy of the teaching team working in partnership with peers, administration, teacher aides, students, Inclusive Education Coordinator - Janine Olsen and Guidance Officers - Hayley Clifton and Jacqueline Vos, and a dedicated team of parents and other stakeholders to optimise student learning outcomes.
 This collaborative professionalism is also responsible for achieving an enhanced sense of community throughout the College.